West Bank village, proudly self-reliant, now faces wartime hostility

 “If we don’t show our presence and use our land now, we will lose it,” he says.

-Yet settlers are visibly getting closer, and multiple settler outposts established near Farkha in the past few years have been legalized by Israel’s far-right government within the last year, according to settler watchdog Peace Now.
+Yet settlers are visibly getting closer, and multiple settler outposts established near Farkha in the past few years have been legalized by Israel’s far-right government within the last year, according to the settler watchdog Peace Now.

-The Farkha municipality and monitoring groups worry that settler construction projects, linked by new settler roads, could soon encircle the village, cutting it off from farming land and most of the West Bank.
+The Farkha municipality and monitoring groups worry that settler construction projects, linked by new settler roads, could soon encircle the village, cutting it off from farmland and most of the West Bank.

-A wave of settler attacks last fall prevented many Farkha residents from picking their olives, leading to a record-low harvest.
+A wave of settler attacks last fall prevented many Farkha residents from picking their olives, leading to a record low harvest.

 As a result, production of organic olive oil, a Farkha lifeblood, has almost dried up; olive oil is even scarce in the village, forcing villagers to buy from elsewhere.